read this first

 I would encourage you to subscribe to my YouTube channel and "like" or "follow" me on Facebook, Twitter and Instagram.
 Along with posts/tweets highlighting and linking to new content on the website, I also occasionally share brief thoughts via quick text comments or "off the cuff" videos (YouTube), fun or thought provoking surveys, or links to other articles, videos or podcasts that I think are worth checking out.
 Every Sunday I go "Live at Five" (PST) on Facebook (5 pm) and Instagram (5:15 pm) to give a sneak preview of what's coming up next week.

 I essentially have three goals with this website.
 One is selfishly therapeutic--that is, there are just some things I've got to "get off my chest".
 Second, I hope that what I publish here genuinely helps others in their own navigation of this mysterious and fleeting thing we call "life".
 Third, I hope it becomes a source of some secondary income.
 Please see the Support page to learn more.

-WELL I APPRECIATE YOU TAKING THE TIME TO READ THIS.
+WELL I APPRECIATE YOU TAKING THE TIME TO READ THIS and hope you find the content on this website worth your time.
 IF THERE ARE OTHERS WHO YOU THINK WOULD BENEFIT FROM THis website, I WOULD BE VERY GRATEFUL IF YOU took a few minutes to share it with them.